Carex pensylvanica

 Product Details

-Native to woodland areas and thickets in eastern and central North America, versatile, semi-evergreen, Ornamental Grass: Carex pensylvanica is a worthy asset in shady areas of the garden and yard.
+Native to woodland areas and thickets in eastern and central North America, versatile, semi-evergreen Carex pensylvanica is a worthy asset in shady areas of the garden and yard.
 Plants produce up to 1' sprays of finely textured green foliage that turns the color of wheat toward autumn.
-This highly serviceable grass is drought-tolerant, deer-resistant, and tolerant of shade, part shade, and dry shade.
+This highly serviceable Sedge is drought-tolerant, deer-resistant, and tolerant of shade, part shade, and dry shade.
 It is also a larval food plant for native butterfly caterpillars.
-The grass can be used in borders to fill in around the bases of tall perennials or planted en masse as a substitute for lawn.
+The Sedge can be used in borders to fill in around the bases of tall perennials or planted en masse as a substitute for lawn.
 Plants spread gradually by rhizome, but are not invasive.
 They form a dense mat that can be mowed two to three times per season to a height of 3-4".
 (Keep in mind that Carex pensylvanica will tolerate only light foot traffic so choose your sites accordingly.)
-One of our staff members uses this grass in her home garden in various habitats: along the driveway with native Columbine; in a shade garden as a contrast plant with other natives including Christmas Fern and Heuchera villosa; and interplanted with spring bulbs that produce grassy foliage such as Crocus, Scilla, and Galanthus nivalis.
+One of our staff members uses this Sedge in her home garden in various habitats: along the driveway with native Columbine; in a shade garden as a contrast plant with other natives including Christmas Fern and Heuchera villosa; and interplanted with spring bulbs that produce grassy foliage such as Crocus, Scilla, and Galanthus nivalis.

 The globally distributed genus Carex, comprising well over 1,500 species, is a highly versatile group of plants for gardens and landscapes.
 Otherwise known as Sedges, these diverse perennials are identified by their unique triangular stems as described in the beloved botanical mnemonic, “Sedges have edges, Rushes are round…” Sedges, sometimes grown as annuals depending on a region’s cold hardiness zone, have either a spreading (rhizomatous) or a tufted habit.
 Their linear leaves, from hair-like to strap-shaped, can be deciduous or evergreen and are often colored or variegated, making these plants coveted for their foliage.
 There is a Sedge for practically every condition, whether sun or shade, wet or dry, which opens this genus to a wide range of uses.
 In gardens, they are great as ground covers (especially beneath or alongside shade perennials) or as toppers for sunny stone walls.
 They are finding their way into larger projects, too, such as bioswales and alternatives for lawns.
 Here at White Flower Farm, we love using Sedges in container plantings, where the leaves add linear interest and terrific texture amid annuals and succulents.